qpdf/qpdf/manual/cli.rst

    each read, but this caused a major performance impact.
-Version 8.2.0 optimized the performance but did so in a way that, for local file systems, there was a small but unavoidable performance hit, but for networked file systems, the performance impact could be very high.
+Version 8.2.0 optimized the performance but did so in a way that, for local file systems, there was a small but unavoidable performance hit, but for networked file systems the performance impact could be very high.
 The current behavior was introduced in qpdf version 8.2.1.